History of Minneapolis: Churches

 The Basilica of Saint Mary was constructed between 1907 and 1915 on land that was formerly a farm, then a zoological garden.
 Archbishop John Ireland supervised the planning of the church, originally named the Pro-Cathedral of Minneapolis, along with the Cathedral of St. Paul in Saint Paul.
 He chose architect Emmanuel Masqueray, who was trained at the École des Beaux-Arts in Paris.
 The first Mass was held on May 31, 1914.
 Church leaders desired to build the finest altar in America, handcrafted of the finest marble they could afford.
 It was elevated to the rank of basilica and became the first basilica in the United States in 1926.
 The building is listed on the National Register of Historic Places as one of the area's finest examples of Beaux-Arts architecture.

-History
+20th century

 In the first few decades of the 20th century, Minneapolis began to lose its dominant position in the flour milling industry, after reaching its peak in 1915–1916.
 The rise of steam power, and later electric power, eroded the advantage that St. Anthony Falls provided in water power.
 The wheat fields of the Dakotas and Minnesota's Red River Valley began suffering from soil exhaustion due to consecutive wheat crops, leading to an increase in wheat leaf rust and related crop diseases.
 The farmers of the southern plains developed a variety of hardy red winter wheat suitable for bread flour, and the Kansas City area gained prominence in milling.
 Also, due to changes in rail shipping rates, millers in Buffalo, New York were able to ship their flour more competitively.